stefanpearson/codename_velociraptor/readme.md

     .font-face('DecimaMonoRegular', 'decima_mono_regular/decima_mono-webfont', normal, normal);

 Some projects will require several weights of several typefaces.
-If we choose to use custom font-faces, this can contribute to the users overhead and speed of loading. **We should be responsible with what font-faces we use and should generally stick to a maximum of 4**.
+If we choose to use font-faces, this can contribute to the users overhead and speed of loading. **We should be responsible with what font-faces we use and should generally stick to a maximum of 4**.
 The average font file is around 40kb; when using 2 custom typefaces with 4 weights each, it amounts to 320kb overhead, *just to render text*.
 The situation is even worse for IE as it requests all of the cross-platform filetypes regardless of which one it needs (a total of 32 font files).
 Resulting in an overhead of over 1mb.
 Not cool.

 #### Baseline grid